 Lara Barazzuol’s group focuses on assessing the effect of radiation (and chemotherapy) on the brain and aims to achieve an improved biological and molecular understanding of cancer treatment-induced neurocognitive dysfunction.

-- Barazzuol L, Jeynes JC, Merchant MJ, Wéra AC, Barry M, Kirkby KJ, Suzuki M. Radiosensitisation of glioblastoma cells using a histone deacetylase inhibitor (SAHA) comparing carbon ions with X-rays.
-International Journal of Radiation Biology 2015 91(1):90-8.
+Barazzuol L*, Jeynes JC, Merchant MJ, Wéra AC, Barry M, Kirkby KJ, Suzuki M. Radiosensitisation of glioblastoma cells using a histone deacetylase inhibitor (SAHA) comparing carbon ions with X-rays.
+Int J Radiat Biol 2015; 91(1):90-8.
+PMID:25040548. *Corresponding author.
 Pdf

-- Barazzuol L, Jena R, Burnet NG, Jeynes JCG, Kirkby KJ, Kirkby NF.
+Barazzuol L*, Jena R, Burnet NG, Jeynes JCG, Kirkby KJ, Kirkby NF.
 Evaluation of poly(ADP-ribose) polymerase inhibitor ABT-888 combined with radiotherapy and temozolomide in glioblastoma.
-Radiation Oncology 2013 8:65.
+Radiat Oncol 2013; 8:65.
+PMID:23510353. *Corresponding author.
 Pdf

 When using radiotherapy in the treatment of primary and metastatic brain tumours, damage of normal brain tissue is an unavoidable side effect.
 This can severely compromise cancer patients’ quality of life by diminishing their neurocognitive function, especially in cases of childhood brain tumours.
 The underlying mechanisms are not fully understood and, at present, there is no effective treatment.